cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 #.
 Log in to the OOTC UI.

 #.
-In the left navigation, choose Guest Networks in Network menu. |network-icon.png|
+In the left navigation, VPC in Network menu. |network-icon.png|

 #.
 Click Add VPC.
 The Add VPC page is displayed as follows: